ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

      EXPT_SUBDIR: test_expt
      CCPP_PHYS_SUITE: FV3_RRFS_v1beta

 ``EXPT_SUBDIR:`` This name must be different than the ``EXPT_SUBDIR`` name used in the previous forecast experiment.
-Otherwise, the first forecast experiment will be overwritten. ``test_expt`` is used here, but the user may select a different name if desired.
+Otherwise, the first forecast experiment will be renamed, and the new experiment will take its place (see :numref:`Section %s <preexisting-dirs>` for details).
+To avoid this issue, this tutorial uses ``test_expt`` as the second experiment's name, but the user may select a different name if desired.

 ``CCPP_PHYS_SUITE:`` The FV3_RRFS_v1beta physics suite was specifically created for convection-allowing scales and is the precursor to the operational physics suite that will be used in the Rapid Refresh Forecast System (:term:`RRFS`).